TexZ-GenZ/MoneyManagementApp/backend/IMPORTS.md

 Lean documentation of how master & transactions file uploads behave.
 Focus only on what is absolutely needed for a real-world deployment without extra complexity.

 ## 1. Snapshot Model
 Each upload (master / transactions) is treated as the new authoritative snapshot for that dataset.
+Uploads may be .dbf, .csv, or .xlsx with arbitrary filenames from the frontend; the backend detects the format by extension.

 | File Type | Entities Affected | Identity Key | Archive Rule |
 |-----------|------------------|--------------|--------------|